qsideinstitute/federal-criminal-sentencing/master.md

 ------------------------------------------------------------------------

-In this case study, we won’t cover all of the results, but we will cover some of the most important ones.
+In this case study, we won’t cover all of the results described in this paper, but we will cover some of the most important ones.
+Thinking about the distinction between observational and experimental case studies, this case study can be viewed as an observational study because the researchers are attempting to learn about the population of interest by sampling and observing patterns without manipulating any variables.

 ## 3.1 Motivation